WasifRaza909/exploratory-data-analysis/billionares-data-EDA/Readme.txt

 country_long.
 Longitude coordinate of the billionaire's country. continent.
 Continent in which the country of the billionaire's residence is located.
 Potential analyses

-Analyze which industries contain the biggest groups of billionaires overall and in different countries.
+--Analyze which industries contain the biggest groups of billionaires overall and in different countries.
-Explore number of billionaires and total wealth across countries and continents and display the result in a map.
+--Explore number of billionaires and total wealth across countries and continents and display the result in a map.
-Focus on personal information columns such as age or gender to explore the distribution of billionaires from this perspective.
+--Focus on personal information columns such as age or gender to explore the distribution of billionaires from this perspective.
-Discover if countries' economic indicators have any impact in the presence of billionaires.
+--Discover if countries' economic indicators have any impact in the presence of billionaires.
-The U.S. is the country with most billionaires presented in the dataset and also the only one with attributes in the residence_state and residence_region columns.
+--The U.S. is the country with most billionaires presented in the dataset and also the only one with attributes in the residence_state and residence_region columns.
 This makes the American billionaires a good focus for a specific analysis.

 Bonus
 If you want a challenge, you can create a dashboard using tools such as Plotly to dynamically visualize the data using one or different attributes (such as industry, age or country).
 I did it, leave the link below in case you want to investigate: